chendaniely/2021-09-01-git_dan/README.md

 - `git rebase main`: rebases current branch against main

 - use branch protection rules to force PRs and code reviews
+    - include admins if you want it to apply to yourself